 Coordinator Dennis Schmidt Opens in new window

-Description This unit examines questions and problems concerning the concept of nature or 'naturalness'.
+Description This subject examines questions and problems concerning the concept of nature or 'naturalness'.
 What does it mean to call something 'natural' and how are natural things to be distinguished from artificial things or things that are human made?
 How does technology influence our understanding of nature?
 What are the ethical implications arising from human relations with the natural world?
 As well learning time-honoured answers to such questions, students will appreciate the practical relevance of philosophical theorising about nature.